mjstewart/rejig/README.md

 ## vscode

 [rejig-vscode-extension](https://github.com/mjstewart/rejig-vscode-extension) connects to the underlying `rejig` cli available on the `$PATH`.
-A command is registered and made avalable within `haskell` or `daml` files.
+A command is registered and made available within `haskell` or `daml` files.

 1. invoke the command pallet `ctrl+shift+p`
 2. `>Rejig Document`

-3. document is formatted or errors are written to `rejig-errors.txt` in workspace root.
+Any errors are written to `rejig-errors.txt` in workspace root.

 # Formatting rules